ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem, so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem, so it can be addressed as quickly as possible.
 Learn more about palliative care.

-Your health care team may recommend a treatment plan that includes surgery alone, surgery plus radiation therapy, surgery plus chemotherapy, or chemotherapy alone.
+Your treatment plan may include a combination of surgery alone, surgery plus radiation therapy, surgery plus chemotherapy, or chemotherapy alone.
 Rarely, when the tumor is not growing, a “watch and wait” approach, also called active surveillance, may be used.
 This means that the patient is closely monitored and active treatment begins only if the tumor begins to grow.
-Supportive care will also be important to help relieve symptoms and side effects.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about how they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, possibly through a support group.